Bus completely destroyed by fire

 He said: "The bus started smoking at 4:12pm from the rear seats and someone had to tell the driver to stop as the bus filled with smoke.

 "The doors had to be opened manually.
-Within 15 minutes all four tires had burst and the bus was engulfed in flames.
+Within 15 minutes all four tyres had burst and the bus was engulfed in flames.
 Two fire engines came at 4:40pm."

 Humberside Fire and Rescue confirmed all passengers were evacuated safely from the vehicle, and another bus was tasked with bringing the children home.